-The thyroid gland is a small, butterfly-shaped gland in the front of your neck.
-It’s the brain of the endocrine system and responsible for synthesizing thyroid hormones T3 and T4 which control metabolism and heartbeat.
-The gland secretes more thyroid hormone when you need a boost in energy, such as when you’re cold.
+The gland secretes more thyroid hormones when you need a boost in energy, such as when you’re cold.
 The hormone boost cues your body to speed up your metabolism, or the rate at which chemical reactions occur, and this generates more heat and raises your body’s temperature.
 Consequently, thyroid hormones affect your basal metabolic rate (BMR) and that determines how many calories you burn while you’re at rest.

-A B-12 deficiency may result when you either don’t consume enough B-12, or your body doesn’t absorb enough B-12.
-Absorption problems can result from inadequate intrinsic factor, digestive enzyme problems, or organ damage.
+A B12 deficiency may result when you either don’t consume enough B12 or your body doesn’t absorb enough B12.
+Absorption issues can result from inadequate intrinsic factor, digestive enzyme issues, or organ damage.
 Symptoms of deficiency vary depending on severity.
 The most common include fatigue, constipation, decreased appetite, tingling in the hands and feet, impaired memory, depression, and soreness of the tongue.

 - Older adults, due to decreased hydrochloric acid in the stomach.